StamusNetworks/KTS6/README.rst

  ./load.sh

 You would need to select ``logstash-*`` as a default index once you open any dashboard for the first time after initial load/import.

+A similar to this logstash template could be used - https://github.com/StamusNetworks/SELKS/blob/SELKS5/staging/etc/logstash/conf.d/logstash.conf

 For optimal results an example of elasticsearch template has been included under ``es-template\elasticsearch6-template.json`` that is used in SELKS 5.